cybercongress/go-cyber/docs/run_validator.md

 sudo systemctl status cyberd
 ```

-Enable service to start with the system:
+Enable the service to start with the system:

 ```bash
 sudo systemctl enable cyberd